-Once up this section, we stopped for a short breather and to check-in.
+Once up this section, we stopped for a short breather and to check in with one another.
 Susie was not sure about continuing.
-She really wanted to add Rosa Point to her list, having already summited Mile High back 2017.
+She really wanted to add Rosa Point to her list, having already summited Mile High back in 2017.
 I guess doing Cactus to Clouds the day before night had something to do with it.
 If you are unfamiliar with that hike, it is one of the toughest in the US.
 Some 10,000+ feet of elevation gain in 21 miles and a modest portion was in the snow.
 She wished us good luck on our attempt and headed back down.

 Although Rosa Point sits at 5,000 feet and Mile High is only 320 feet higher, we still had some work ahead of us to reach its summit.
 Our route follows the narrow ridgeline, traversing several bumps along the way.

 Just before 1 pm, we reached the summit of Mile High!
-The views were even more stunning than Rosa Point’s.
-I sat against a rock and enjoyed my well earned PB&J, a small can of Coke and a nice orange.
+The views were even more stunning than the ones from Rosa Point.
+I sat against a rock and enjoyed my well-earned PB&J, a small can of Coke, and a nice orange.
 After tending to a few hot spots on my feet, I signed the register and took some photos.
 For some reason, my phone was acting wonky.
 I shut it down in case I needed it later.